- Home

 3. Hot flushes

 For many, hot flushes can be uncomfortable and embarrassing, which can make the heat feel even more intense.
-Others also have drenching night sweats, which can leave them feeling exhausted the next day.
+Others also have drenching night sweats, which may leave them feeling exhausted the next day.

-Though the exact reason for hot flushes is still not properly understood, research generally suggests that they happen when the body’s thermostat (hypothalamus) becomes more sensitive to slight changes in body temperature.
-If it thinks your body is too warm, it will begin attempts to sweat to help you cool down.
+Though the exact reason for hot flushes is still not fully understood, research generally suggests that they occur when the body’s thermostat (hypothalamus) becomes more sensitive to slight changes in body temperature.
+If it thinks your body is too warm, it attempts to sweat to help you cool down.

-Though hot flushes can be incredibly difficult to deal with, by avoiding certain factors that can cause blood vessels to dilate and making some lifestyle changes, it’s possible to manage symptoms.
+Though hot flushes can be incredibly difficult to deal with, it’s possible to manage symptoms by avoiding certain factors that can cause blood vessels to dilate and making some lifestyle changes.

 For example, you could try…

 Incorporating regular exercise into your routine.
 Health experts advise aiming for two hours and 30 minutes of moderate aerobic activity each week.
-Research suggests that regular exercise can reduce hot flushes by 60%.
+Research suggests that regular cardiorespiratory fitness can reduce hot flush frequency after exercise.

 Avoiding spicy foods and reducing your caffeine intake.
-These increase your heart rate and dilate blood vessels, which can trigger hot flushes.
+These can cause greater vasomotor symptoms and trigger hot flushes.

 4. Sleep issues